grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 Hemi took over sonar from Cassandra and let her sleep first.
 He was somewhat concerned about how well she could hold up under the strain of these many hours without sleep, though she protested from behind watering eyes that she was fine.

 Putting on the sonar headset, Hemi could tell immediately that the storm had subsided quite a bit.
 Cassandra had failed to report that the white noise coming down from the storm-stirred surface above had greatly diminished in the last couple of hours.
 It was understandable, especially for someone new to sonar: the change had been gradual enough that it was easy for someone listening to it in an unbroken stream to not notice it had changed at all.
-A very experienced sonar operator would have noted the change on the signal strength gauge.
+An experienced sonar operator would have noted the change on the signal strength gauge.
 But it was also apparent to Hemi simply because he was listening with fresh ears.

 Still, a reduced storm did not change their situation much in empty seas.
 Scanning around carefully, Hemi did not hear any other contacts, or much of anything really.
 The ocean was getting quieter.
 At some point the pursuing sub might stop pinging simply because they would be able to pick out the soft hum of the _Prospect's_ motors in the silent ocean.